 Now, we can do our APS-C crop with 18 megapixels, but since we don’t have any more megapixels to crop into, we can use the standard CoC given by APS-C sensors with a value of 0.02mm with a 75mm crop factor.

-So the A7rIII full frame no crop with maximum CoC value produces a result of 2.59″
+When using these calculations, the A7rIII full frame has a maximum CoC value of 2.59″.